A Geometric View of Closure Phases in Interferometry: APPLICATION TO REAL DATA

-Figure~\ref{fig:3C286-individual-fringes} shows the individual visibility fringes (color maps) before any amplitude or phase calibration for the projected array element spacings of $\approx 12.4$~km, $\approx 7.5$~km, and $\approx 15.0$~km in the left, middle, and right panels, respectively.
-The fringe NPCs shown by black lines (dashed, dot-dashed, and dotted for 12.4~km, 7.5~km, and 15.0~km element spacings, respectively) and the uncertainties therein were geometrically determined using the simple peak-fitting procedure described above.
-Note that the fitted fringe NPCs align remarkably well with the fringes due to the relatively high $S/N$ in the 3C~286 data.
-It must be emphasized that in the determination of the fringe NPCs, we did not use any aperture-plane measurements involving the visibilities, except the mathematically pre-determined aperture element spacings, $\boldsymbol{u}_{ab}$.
-The J2000 Right Ascension (R.A.) and the Declination (Dec.) coordinates used are equivalent to the direction-cosine coordinates introduced earlier \cite{TMS2017,SIRA-II}.
+Figure~\ref{fig:3C286-all-fringes} shows the three-fringe interference images made from calibrated (left panel) and uncalibrated (middle panel) data.
+The principal fringe NPCs are shown as black lines (dashed, dot-dashed, and dotted for 12.4~km, 7.5~km, and 15.0~km element spacings, respectively).
+They were determined geometrically using the simple peak-fitting procedure described above and did not use any aperture-plane measurements involving the visibilities, except the mathematically predetermined array element spacings, $\boldsymbol{u}_{ab}$ [see Equation~(\ref{eqn:triad-npc})].

-Figure~\ref{fig:3C286-all-fringes} shows the images made by superposing the three fringes from calibrated (left panel) and uncalibrated (right panel) data.
-The principal fringe NPCs are shown as black lines using the same line styles as in Figure~\ref{fig:3C286-individual-fringes}.
 For the calibrated data, the fringe NPCs nearly intersect at a point, indeed, on a grid of points, including the position of 3C~286.
 Importantly, the uncalibrated fringes also result in a similar grid of points.
 The only change is that the grid shifts by about 0\farcs2 relative to the pattern seen in the calibrated data.